wjongman/ScreenCopy/readme.md

 # ScreenCopy
-A program that can take a snapshot of the screen and either save it to file or copy it to the clipboard.
+A desktop program that can take a snapshot of the screen and either save it to file or copy it to the clipboard.
 It sits in the background and can be activated with a global hotkey.
 When active it shows a sizeable, transparent window that can be accurately positioned by using the mouse or the keyboard arrow-keys.
 Autosave features make it easy to capture a sequence of views with a minimum of keystrokes.